The stories of two cards: front & back

 Mantle’s card has a story, too, one fewer people know.
 It was produced by Topps (by then the Microsoft, or better the AT&T, of baseball-card manufacturing) in anticipation that he’d play in 1969.
 His retirement—while not premature; everyone knew he was a spent force seasons earlier—came as a surprise at the start of spring training that year.

 Actually, though, it was part of a conspiracy!
 Between Mantle and the Major League Baseball Players Association.
 Mickey had resolved to retire months earlier.
-But at the behest of the players union, he had held off on announcing it so that he could lend his immense status to a contract-signing boycott if the owners refused to sustain their (already modest) level of contributions to the players’ pension fund.
+But at the behest of the players union, he had held off on announcing it so that he could lend his immense status to a contract-signing boycott in response to the owner’s refusal to sustain their (already modest) level of contributions to the players’ pension fund.

 The pension was meagre, but it meant a lot to the vast run of players, most of whom had careers much shorter than Mantle’s and who earned salaries that were literally an order of magnitude smaller than his.
 And because it meant that much to them, Mickey flexed his superstar muscle one last time, on their behalf.